November 30, 1999

 Victoria Falls is Zimbabwes tourist town full of backpackers and sightseers.
-This is the off-season so it wasnt too congested, and in fact, all the backpackers in the bars and the campsites kind of set me off on a nostalgia trip.
+This is the off-season so it isnt too congested, and in fact, all the backpackers in the bars and the campsites kind of set me off on a nostalgia trip.
 (The backpackers seem awfully young these days, though ) Vic Falls is lower in altitude than most of the rest of the country (about 800 meters, 2900 feet).
-It seemed like the rainy season hadnt really started yet.
-At any rate, it was righteous hot in the sun!
-I acquired quite a burn on my right arm while driving, since that arm isnt accustomed to hanging out the window and isnt nearly as accustomed to sun as my left one.
+It seem like the rainy season hasnt really started yet here.
+At any rate, it is righteous hot in the sun!
+I acquire quite a burn on my right arm while driving, since that arm isnt accustomed to hanging out the window and isnt nearly as accustomed to sun as my left one.

-The Falls, itself, is an awesome sight!
-Not as massive as Niagara, with nowhere near the amount of water, especially now at the end of the dry season, but it is very pretty and the gorge is spectacular.
-The water plunges over the edge into a long, but very narrow gorge, which lies perpendicular to the river, so the falls are more than a kilometre wide.
-You can walk along the opposite side and look at the falling water across the gorge, which is only a 100 or so meters wide (and also 100 meters deep).
-Very spectacular!
-It would be more impressive at the end of the rainy season because there would be much more water falling, but people told us that then there is so much spray and mist that you have to wear raincoats and you cant see nearly as well.
+It would be more impressive at the end of the rainy season because there would be much more water falling, but people tell us that then there is so much spray and mist that you have to wear raincoats and you cant see nearly as well.
 The walkway winds alongside the falls and through a rainforest with frequent viewpoints so that one can see the falls from many angles.
 Little rainbows arch into the mist and the pathway is often dotted by small, three inch, fiery red balls of flowers about ten inches high which look ever so much like natures version of the patio lanterns we decorate our yards with at home.
-The small rainforest is draped with vines and I would not have been surprised if Tarzan had materialized in front of my eyes.
+The small rainforest is draped with vines and I would not be surprised if Tarzan materialized in front of my eyes.

-When we got home to Harare, everyone wanted to hear about our adventures and to ask which part of the country we liked the best.
-Now there was a challenging question to answer!
+When we get home to Harare, everyone wants to hear about our adventures and to ask which part of the country we liked the best.
+Now there is a challenging question to answer!